Blog

 Impact of Asset Verification on Depreciation Accuracy

 Yet, the accuracy of these calculations can easily be compromised if the foundation—an accurate, up-to-date asset register—is flawed.
-Without a consistent physical verification of assets, even the most carefully planned depreciation schedules may be misguided, reflecting assets that are no longer present, damaged, or used in ways different from assumptions in the financial records.
+Without consistent physical verification of assets, even the most carefully planned depreciation schedules may mislead, reflecting assets that are no longer present, damaged, or used differently than assumed in the financial records.
+Regular fixed asset verification helps ensure depreciation is based on assets that truly exist and are correctly recorded.

 Given the role of IAS 16 and ASC 360, both widely used frameworks, companies are required to maintain reliable records for Property, Plant, and Equipment (PP&E) to meet specific standards: